 - Shown Their Work: Every important match played in the series is based on a famous Real Life game.
 The writer of the manga consulted the Nihon Ki-In (Japanese Go Association) throughout, with ranked professional player Umezawa Yukari 梅沢由香里 credited as a consultant to the manga and anime.

-- Slow Motion Pass By: Hikaru and Akira have this more than once.
+- Slow-Motion Pass-By: Hikaru and Akira have this more than once.

-- Smug Snakes: Itō, Kojima, and Okumura, the three students who dislike Akira's presence in the Kaio Middle School Go club, and try to humiliate him into quitting the club by making him play "blind go".
+- Smug Snake: Itō, Kojima, and Okumura, the three students who dislike Akira's presence in the Kaio Middle School Go club, and try to humiliate him into quitting the club by making him play "blind go".
 It doesn't work out exactly as planned.
 However, nobody wants Akira in the club.
 These three are just the most obvious about it.

 - Spirited Competitor: Most Go players.
 Sai stands out because he remains in the world after his death one thousand years just to play more Go.